missdays/Lizard-Spock-and-Beyond/README.md

 ## Deployment
 The website was deployed to GitHub pages.
 The steps to deploy are as follows:
-- In the GitHub repo, navigate to the Settings tab,
+- In the GitHub repo, navigate to the Settings tab, select Pages,
-- From the source section drop-down menu, select the Master Branch,
+- From the source section drop-down menu, select the Master/Main Branch,
-- Once the Master Branch has beeen selected, the page provided the link to the completed website.
+- Once the Master/Main Branch has beeen selected, the page provided the link to the completed website.

 ## Credits
 - This game is based on the original Rock Paper Scissors Lizard Spock game popularised by "The Big Bang Theory" TV show.